JerryFleming/PyDoc/library/nntplib.rst

 .. method:: NNTP.post(data)

    Post an article using the ``POST`` command.
-The *data* argument is either a :term:`file object` opened for binary reading, or any iterable of bytes objects (representing raw lines of the article to be posted).
+The *data* argument is either a :term:`文件对象` opened for binary reading, or any iterable of bytes objects (representing raw lines of the article to be posted).
 It should represent a well-formed news article, including the required headers.
 The :meth:`post` method automatically escapes lines beginning with ``.`` and